Bianchi-I cosmology with scale dependent $G$ and $\Lambda$ in asymptotically safe gravity: Introduction

 \section{Introduction}

 Cosmology provides a natural setting to explore possible signatures of quantum gravity, since it probes the universe from its earliest stages through its late-time evolution.
 Among the various approaches, asymptotic safety (AS), originally proposed in late 1970s~\cite{Weinber:1978, Weinberg}, attracts considerable attention as a consistent non-perturbative framework.
 Traditional perturbative quantization of gravity fails because the theory is not renormalizable, while the effective field theory description of gravity, though useful at low energies, ceases to be predictive near the Planck scale due to the appearance of infinitely many undetermined parameters.
-The AS scenario offers a resolution by requiring that the quantum theory of four-dimensional gravity lie within the ultraviolet critical surface of renormalization group (RG) fixed points~\cite{Reuter:1996cp, Souma:1999at}.
+The AS scenario offers a resolution by requiring that the quantum theory of four-dimensional gravity lie within the ultraviolet (UV) critical surface of renormalization group (RG) fixed points~\cite{Reuter:1996cp, Souma:1999at}.
 The non-trivial fixed points control the high-energy regime, ensuring that dimensionless couplings remain finite.

-The study of AS is quite often formulated by using the effective average action, $\Gamma_{k}[g_{\mu \nu}]$, which encodes the physics of quantum fluctuations above the cutoff scale $k$~\cite{Percacci:2017, Eichhorn:2018yfc, Reuter:2019book}.
-In the limit $k \to 0$, $\Gamma_{k}$ approaches the full effective action, where all quantum fluctuations are integrated out.
+The study of AS is quite often formulated by using the effective average action, $\Gamma_{k}[g_{\mu \nu}]$, which encodes the physics of quantum fluctuations above the certain nonzero momentum cutoff scale $k$~\cite{Percacci:2017, Eichhorn:2018yfc, Reuter:2019book}.
 The evolution of $\Gamma_{k}$ is governed by the functional renormalization group (FRG) equation, also referred to as flow equation~\cite{Wetterich:1992yh}:

 where $\Gamma_k^{(2)}$ denotes the second functional derivative of $\Gamma_{k}$, and $R_k$ is an infrared regulator.
 See also~\cite{Morris:1993qb}.
 The regulator suppresses fluctuations with $p^{2} \lesssim k^2$, decays rapidly for $p^{2} \gtrsim k^2$, and vanishes as $k \to 0$, ensuring a smooth interpolation between microscopic and macroscopic physics.